Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Larger Standard Deduction

-The standard deduction is permanently expanded—$15,000 for individuals and $30,000 for married couples—shielding more income from taxation.
+The standard deduction is permanently expanded—to $15,000 for individuals and $30,000 for married couples—shielding more income from taxation.
 This means most taxpayers won’t need to itemize and will pay less in taxes overall.

 Child Tax Credit

-Preserves the $2,000 credit per qualifying child under age 17, with up to $1,600 of it refundable.
+The $2,000 credit per qualifying child under age 17 is preserved, with up to $1,600 of it refundable.
 The income phaseout was raised to $500,000 for joint filers, broadening eligibility.

 Tax-Free Tips